 The next step towards a long-term keyword strategy is to create awesome landing pages.
 In the past, every one of the keywords you want to be found for got its own landing page.
 Today, however, search engines are so smart that they mostly use search intent to give searchers the best answer to their questions.
 The page that answers those questions best will rank on top.
-Search engines also understand subtle differences between keywords so you don’t have to do your utmost best to distinguish singular and plural terms, for instance.
-So you can optimize a page for multiple keywords.
+Search engines also understand subtle differences between keywords so you don’t have to create landing pages for all subtle variations of a keyword.
+You can just optimize a page for multiple keywords.

 We would advise you to build your page structure in a well-structured way – using a spreadsheet programme like Excel or Google Docs/Sheets is a great way to do this.
 Create a table then add your list of keywords.
 Using a table forces you to set up a structure and to make relevant landing pages.
 Put the search terms in the first column and add columns for the different levels of your site’s structure.

 Create landing pages